 Moving forward together

 How do we finally deliver on the long-made promises of unleashing our employees' potential?

 Great change creates the opportunity for great change, and we are in a period of change that has shaken the foundations of how we work.
 The concurrent upheaval of the pandemic, social unrest, economic crisis, and climate threats have created an imperative to transform how businesses and workers create value.
 And, now, this imperative is aligned to the CEO’s agenda.
 It supports and amplifies the transformative efforts around technology already afoot in many companies.

 Central to that new world of work is shifting how we approach the development and growth of our people.
-For the first time, the convergence of technological advances and advances in science of human behavior makes it possible to support personalized growth and transformation at scale.
-This is a unique time in the world when the status quo is shaken and we can’t afford not to act.
+For the first time, the convergence of technological advances and advances in the science of human behavior makes it possible to support personalized growth and transformation at scale.
+This is a unique time in the world.
+The status quo is shaken, and we can’t afford not to act.

 If we get this right, the potential opportunities to develop our best selves in ways that create value for companies and individuals have never been greater.
 But to succeed we must create the structures and supports to match the need for new ways of working and learning and creating meaning.
 Join us in embracing this opportunity to be better, to move forward with work that acknowledges our humanity and puts people first.
 Together we can help unlock more of the human potential already residing in companies around the world.